Firebreath Forest

 c) more fitting would be to put your idea of reusing mini-game elements there or connecting the minigames with some visual effect , idk

-3. Andrea Solanas de Vincente sagt:
+3. Andrea Solanas de Vicente sagt:

 Writing on behalf of Team Cicisoft: